ljsinclair/featurebase-docs/docs/community/old-setup/old-community-quickstart-guide.md

 3. Restore two large-scale datasets into FeatureBase
 4. Run a set of analytics queries

->If you run into any roadblocks or have questions throughout the demonstration, please reach out to your FeatureBase representative or email se@featurebase.com.
+>If you run into any roadblocks or have questions, please join our [Discord](https://discord.gg/featurefirstai).

 ## Download FeatureBase Binary
 To download releases of FeatureBase, you must have a github account.

-You can see the latest FeatureBase release [here](https://github.com/FeatureBaseDB/featurebase/releases/latest)
+You can see the latest FeatureBase release [here](https://github.com/FeatureBaseDB/featurebase/releases/latest).

 >Please note that by downloading FeatureBase you agree to the [License](https://github.com/FeatureBaseDB/featurebase/blob/master/LICENSE-2.0.txt) and to receive occasional marketing emails from the FeatureBase team.
 You also understand that we will process your personal information in accordance with our [Privacy Policy](https://www.featurebase.com/privacy-policy/).